Caddebostan: Other areas

 The Göztepe 60.
-Year Park stretches from Bağdat Street to the coast, roughly between Göztepe and Caddebostan.
-The park is a popular and often crowded place which many parents commonly take their children to play or just to walk around and relax.
+Year Park stretches from Bağdat Avenue to the coast, roughly between Göztepe and Caddebostan.
+The park is a popular and often crowded place where many parents commonly take their children to play or just to walk around and relax.
 Göztepe Park contains exercise areas, flower gardens, and playgrounds.
-It is a quite big park and attracts various people in the region.
+It is a large park and attracts people from various backgrounds in the region.
+The 60.
+Yıl Parkı metro station is being built right under it.